vetcalc/vetcalc-api/README.md

 ## Config

-Included is the `example.ini` file.
+Included is the `example.env` file.
 This stores configuration for the app.
-The app actually looks at the `.env` file, but this should not be included in version control, so `example.ini` is given for reference.
+The app actually looks at the `.env` file, but this should not be included in version control, so `example.env` is given for reference.

 # App Structure